IsabelleRaj/Life-Expectancy-Prediction/README.md

 - Exploration and visualisation of the relationships between life expectancy and features.

 ### 2) Feature Engineering - `fe_analytica.ipynb`
-- Feature selection for the 'precise' and 'minimalistic' models.
+- Feature selection for the 'precise' and 'minimalist' models.
 - Scaling of features using MinMaxScaler, RobustScaler, and StandardScaler.
 - Logarithmic transformations for features like GDP and HIV incidence.